-6.11.6.2.
-Fiber, Reliable and Alternative Technologies
+6.11.6.3.
+Fiber, Reliable and Alternative Technologies (Attachment 8B)

-If Applicant plans to choose a mix of fiber, reliable and/or alternative technologies for select eligible BSLs, Applicants should provide the following inputs:
+If Applicant plans to choose a mix of fiber, reliable and/or alternative technologies for eligible BSLs, Applicants should provide the following inputs:

-Applicants should provide the average cost to serve per location for select fiber only BSLs and CAIs.
-The total cost for fiber-based deployment BSLs and CAIs will be auto-calculated.
+Applicants should provide the average cost to serve per location and total cost to serve for select fiber only BSLs and CAIs.

-Project Area Number of BSLs to be Served using Fiber Technology Technology Type Average cost to Serve per BSL with Fiber Technology Total Cost to Serve the Project Area using Fiber Technology <auto populated></auto Fiber Based Deployment \$ <auto calculated=""></auto> Project Area Number of CAIs to be Served Technology Type Average cost to Serve per CAI with Fiber Technology Total Cost to Serve the Project Area <auto populated></auto Fiber Based Deployment \$ <auto calculated=""></auto>
+Number of BSLs to be Served using Fiber Technology Technology Type Average cost to Serve per BSL with Fiber Technology Total Cost to Serve the Proposed BSLs -- ----------------- --- --

+using Fiber Technology

+Fiber Based Deployment \$

+Number of CAIs to be Served Technology Type Average cost to Serve per CAI with Fiber Technology Total Cost to Serve CAIs using Fiber Technology

+Fiber Based Deployment \$

-If choosing reliable and/or alternative technologies for select eligible BSLs, Applicants must provide the average cost to serve per BSL with a reliable and/or alternative technology:
+If choosing reliable and/or alternative technologies for select eligible BSLs, Applicants must provide the average cost to serve per BSL and the total cost to serve proposed BSLs with a reliable and/or alternative technology:

-Project Area Number of BSLs to be Served with Reliable /Alternative Technology Technology Type Average cost to Serve per BSL with Reliable / Alternative Technology Total Cost to Serve the Project Area <auto populated></auto <dropdown list=""></dropdown> \$ \$ <auto calculated></auto <auto populated></auto <dropdown list=""></dropdown> \$ \$ <auto calculated></auto <auto populated></auto <dropdown list=""></dropdown> \$ \$ <auto calculated></auto
+Number of BSLs to be Served with Reliable /Alternative Technology Technology Type Average cost to Serve per BSL with Reliable / Alternative Technology Total Cost to Serve BSLs with Reliable/Alternative Technology

+<dropdown list=""></dropdown> \$

+<dropdown list=""></dropdown> \$

+<dropdown list=""></dropdown> \$

-If the project includes High-Cost BSLs / Outliers included in the Project Area, Applicants should provide the average cost to serve per High-cost/Outlier BSL with a reliable and/or alternative technology:
+If the Applicants plans to identify and exclude any High-Cost BSLs / Outliers included in the Project Area from the Application, Applicants should provide the location details in the